Grey Kestrel

 What does it feed on?

-They feed on small mammals such as bats, small birds, reptiles, amphibians, insects, worms and see below!
+They feed on small mammals such as bats, small birds, reptiles, amphibians, insects, and worms.

 Want to know an interesting Factoid?